ATP Qatar Open

 Draw

-The draw for the 2022 tournament has taken place and is available to view on the ATP Tour website (see links below).
+The draw for the 2024 tournament in Doha is now available to view on the ATP Tour website (see links below).

 Prize Money and Points

-How the prize money and points were split by round for the 2023 tournament is detailed below.
+How the prize money and points will be split by round for the 2024 tournament is detailed below.

 Men’s Singles